 - Case studies

-No matter the content you create, you want to make sure it’s accurate, helpful, and targeted.
-The more deliverables you create, the more industry topics you can cover, and the more likely you are to be found in organic search results by those seeking what you have to offer.
+No matter the content you create, you want to make sure it’s accurate, helpful, and keyword targeted.
+The more deliverables you publish and promote, the more industry topics you can cover.
+This makes your site more likely to surface in organic search results for people seeking what you have to offer.

 Pro tip: You can take things a step further by partnering with another brand (with a similar audience but not a competitor) on something like an infographic, webinar, or guest blog.
 This expands your reach, helps build your professional network, and boosts your brand’s credibility.